 It was then than John Capistran, the saint of to-day [March 28], attained the consummation of his glory and his sanctity.
 At the head of a few poor men of good-will, unknown peasants gathered together by the Franciscan Friars, this 'poor man of Christ' undertook to defeat the strongest and best organized army of the century.
 On July 14, 1456, he broke through the Ottoman lines with John Hunyades, the only one of the Hungarian nobles who would accompany him, and revictualled Belgrade; and on July 22, feeling that he could no longer elude the defensive, he threw himself, to the stupefaction of Hunyades, on the enemy entrenchments.
 His troops were armed only with flails and pitchforks, and their only strategy was the name of Jesus.
 John had inherited this victorious battle-cry from his master, Bernardine of Siena. the Psalmist said: 'Some trust in chariots and some in horses: but we will call upon the name of the Lord our God.'
 This name, so holy and so terrible, proved once more the salvation of the people.
 At the end of that memorable day twenty-four thousand Turks lay dead on the field of battle; three hundred cannon and all the spoils of the infidels were in the hands of the Christians and, and Mahomet II was seeking a distant hiding-place for his shame.
 The news of this victory, so like that of Gedeon, reached Rome on August 6, and Pope Callistus III decreed that henceforth the Universal Church should keep a solemn commemoration of the Transfiguration of Our Lord on that day, for it was with the soldiers of the Cross as with the heroes of Israel, 'they got not the possession of the land by their own sword: neither did their own arm save them, but thy right hand and thy arm and the light of thy countenance because thou wast pleased with them,' as with Thy beloved Son on Mount Thabor.
 (Dom Prosper Gueranger, O.S.B., The Liturgical Year.)

-Yes, of course, Our Blessed Lord and Saviour Jesus Christ took three of His Apostles, Saints Peter, James and John, up to the top of Mount Thabor, where He was transfigured before them in glory, showing them the same glory He had from all eternity with the Father, Who said, "This is My beloved Son, in Whom I am well pleased.
+Our Blessed Lord and Saviour Jesus Christ took three of His Apostles, Saints Peter, James and John, up to the top of Mount Thabor, where He was transfigured before them in glory, showing them the same glory He had from all eternity with the Father, Who said, "This is My beloved Son, in Whom I am well pleased.
 Hear ye Him."
 Appearing with Our Lord were Moses and Elias.
 The three Apostles were permitted to experience the image of Our Lord's Transfiguration in order to provide them with a bit of consolation during His Passion and Death, that they might call to mind the vision of His radiant glory as all appeared in human terms to be have been lost with His Death on the wood of the Holy Cross.
 It is that very same transfigured glory that Our Lord showed forth as He manifested His Easter Victory over sin and death in the Resurrection.

 It is no accident that Our Lord took the same three Apostles with Him as He suffered His Agony in the Garden of Gethsemane.
 Just as Saints Peter, James and John fell down on the ground when they saw the image of Our Lord's transfigured glory on Mount Thabor, so would they fall fast asleep as the Divine Master demonstrated the depths of the horror afflicting His soul as He sweated droplets of His Most Precious Blood while contemplating all of the sins of all men until the end of time that would cause Him to undergo His fearful Passion and Death.